Golden Visa In Spain – Residence Permit For Investors

 Once the visa is issued, an investor can buy and sell real estate as long as he or she meets an investment threshold of 500,000 euros.
 Investors are no longer forced to invest more than individuals.
 Rather, they can buy real estate in Spain either directly or indirectly through a registered company as long as the investor continues to own the majority of the shares and the address of the company is not in a tax haven.
 This means that if you find investment partners, you can secure a visa for Spain by investing well under €500,000.

 Although there are several types of visas for travel to Spain, the Golden Visa is particularly attractive as it grants residence permits to the investor’s immediate family members.
 Since 2015, applicants have been able to apply for family reunification not only with spouses but also with partners in a cohabitation similar to marriage.
 The program also covers the investor’s economically dependent children, including adult children, and their parents.
-The residence permit also allows for a work permit in Spain.
+The residence permit in Spain also allows for a work permit in Spain.

 Successful applicants initially receive an annual visa.
 The applicant can then apply for a residence permit that is valid for two years and can be extended for five years at a time.
 When applying for or renewing a residence permit, the applicant does not have to appear in person; it is sufficient for a representative to appear before the authorities.